Misses Jane and Mary Hampson

 Misses Jane and Mary Hampson are considered the joint creators of the Westbury Quilt, an historic quilt created in the folk art tradition, depicting everyday life in the rural farming community of Westbury, Tasmania, Australia.

 The Hampson family

 Named after the regional Tasmanian town of Westbury, the historic quilt was created by sisters Mary Hampson (26 June 1868 – 1944) and Jane Hampson (13 October 1873 – 10 April 1950), possibly with the assistance of other family members such as sister Hannah (died 18 October 1952) over the years 1900 to 1903.
-They were the unmarried daughters of farmer John Hampson and Mary Ann Parker, and the grand-daughters of emancipated convicts.
+They were the unmarried daughters of farmer John Hampson and Mary Ann Parker, and the granddaughters of emancipated convicts.

 Biography

 The Hampsons were a long-established farming family, living on the farm "Fernbank" at Osmastin, outside of Westbury towards the Great Western Tiers.
 There were seven siblings and it is likely only one ever married.
 As no descendants were able to be traced, the quilt eventually passed through the hands of a Westbury neighbour, Mary Gray, who had assisted the last Hampson sibling in his later years.
 She did not have wall space to display it, so gave it to the Misses Genevieve and Myra Fitzpatrick, who hung it on the wall of their historic hostelry, the Fitzpatrick Inn, located on the Bass Highway at the eastern entrance to Westbury.